Your Vendor Vetting Checklist

 Understanding Vendor Compliance with Regulations

-Regulatory compliance is a non-negotiable aspect of vendor selection.
-It's critical to ensure that vendors adhere to all relevant local, national, and international regulations.
 Third-party risk management software can help streamline this process by providing tools to monitor and ensure vendor compliance.
 The software can automate compliance checks, track certifications, and licenses, and provide alerts for any non-compliance issues.

 Developing Performance Metrics